St. Augustine Divorce Lawyers

 How Long Does Divorce Take?

 Technically speaking, all divorces in Florida take at least six months due to the six-month residency requirement before the court will hear a divorce case.
 Although considering all other factors that go into a typical divorce, a six-month timeline is swift.
-On average, you can expect an uncontested divorce to take nine months and a year.
+On average, you can expect an uncontested divorce to take nine months to a year.
 If your case is contested, it will likely take over a year.

 At Owenby Law, P.A., we never offer empty promises, so we won’t guarantee how long your divorce case will take.
-We can tell you that we will do what we can to avoid unnecessary delays so your divorce can conclude in as little time as possible based on the factors that make it unique.
+We can tell you that we will do what we can to avoid unnecessary delays so your divorce can conclude in as little time as possible, based on the factors that make it unique.

 Contact Our St. Augustine Divorce Lawyers